Hieromon/AutoConnect/mkdocs/advancedusage.md

 The [**boundaryOffset**](apiconfig.md#boundaryoffset) in [AutoConnectConfig](apiconfig.md) specifies the start offset of the credentials storage area.
 The default value is 0.

 !!! info "The boundaryOffset ignored with AutoConnect v1.0.0 later on ESP32 arduino core 1.0.3 later"
     For ESP32 arduino core 1.0.3 and later, AutoConnect will store credentials to Preferences in the nvs.
 Since it is defined as the namespace dedicated to AutoConnect and separated from the area used for user sketches.
-Therefore, the boundaryOffet is ignored with the combination of AutoConnect v1.0.0 or later and the arduino-esp32 1.0.3 or later.
+Therefore, the [boundaryOffset](apiconfig.md#boundaryoffset) is ignored with the combination of AutoConnect v1.0.0 or later and the arduino-esp32 1.0.3 or later.

 ### <i class="fa fa-caret-right"></i> On-demand start the captive portal